cloudflare/cloudflare-docs/content/ssl/reference/cipher-suites/matching-on-origin.md

 weight: 8
 layout: list
 meta:
-  title: Match on origin — Edge certificates
+  title: Match on origin
 ---

-# Match on origin — Edge certificates
+# Match on origin

 Cloudflare will [present the cipher suites to your origin](/ssl/origin-configuration/cipher-suites/) and your server will select whichever cipher suite it prefers.